veepionyc/veepionyc.github.io/_posts/2016-11-09-documentation.md

 ### Viewing a VEEP image
 ![](../assets/img/consume.jpg)

 VEEPIO interactive media are identified by the Veep icon overlay in `VPKPreview` imageViews.

-- Tapping a preview image launches the `VPKVeepViewer` view controller.
+- Tapping the CONSUME image (a `VPKPreview`) launches the `VPKVeepViewer` view controller.
 - Interactive areas of images are marked by veep track borders.
 - Click on veep track to view linked web content  below the media.
 - Click the expand icon " ^ " to view the webview in full screen mode.